codermapuche/hasar-fp/README.md

 * Free Software
 * Portable (TO-DO)

+### Supported models
+* 615
+* 715

+*Note:* All other models can be added easily and is a to do task, if you need another please open an issue or make a pull request.

 ### First touch in Windows CLI (Start to use in 20 seconds)
 1. Download **driver.exe** and **command.json** files
 2. Run **driver.exe**